jsheroes/website/src/pages/eco-friendly.md

 ### Supporting Zarnesti Bear Sanctuary

-In addition to these initiatives, and because our mascot, Ecma, is a bear, we will once again encourage our participants to make a donation to the Zarnesti Bear Sanctuary.
+In addition to these initiatives, and because our mascot, [Ecma](https://website-git-eco-friendly-page-jsheroes.vercel.app/meet-ecma), is a bear, we will once again encourage our participants to make a donation to the Zarnesti Bear Sanctuary.
 This sanctuary, one of the largest in Eastern Europe, is dedicated to the welfare of bears.
-For more information on Ecma and the Zarnesti Bear Sanctuary, please visit our website.(add link to mascot page)

 We believe that it is important to come together as a community to address the pressing issues facing our environment.
 By taking action and implementing sustainable practices, we can create a positive impact.
 We hope to inspire and motivate individuals and organizations to join us in this effort, as we work towards a better and more sustainable future for all.
 We look forward to seeing you at the conference where we can collaborate and share more ideas on how we can improve.